Health and Wellbeing Tools for Employees to Juggle Parenting and Work

 So, what can employers do to help working parents who are also tasked with ensuring their kids are fed, in school, completing assignments and entertained?

 First, it’s important that organizations understand that their people likely feel overwhelmed and are having trouble focusing.
 This pandemic has put parents in a tough spot.
 Then, offer some flexibility.
 Remind your employees to do what they can, ask for help when they need it and know that with some adjustments, they can find the balance that they’re looking for.
 It may be useful to create some policies to ensure that the parents on your workforce feel comfortable asking for accommodations when necessary.
+These types of simple switches in unofficial company benefits can lead to increased employee morale and better overall mental health in the workplace due to a reduced amount of stress.

 While organizational leaders can’t step in to help share the childcare burden directly, they can offer their employees some ideas on keeping kids entertained outside of the school day.
 An engaged child means a more engaged employee, after all.
 Share these tips with your workforce to enable them to keep their children occupied and happy during the workday so they focus on their own to-do list.